azerinnan/Transportation_cost_and_delivery_analysis/README.md

 # Transportation Cost And Delivery Analysis

 ## Project Overview
-This project analyzes transportation cost across two main segment:
+This project analyzes transportation cost and delivery time across two main segment:

 1. From manufacturer to supplier distribution centre
 2. From supplier distribution centre to customers